 - The basic ratio of beans to water is 1 cup to 4 cups.
 You can make more or less depending on your needs.
 You can make it stronger if you want to make a concentrate, but 1:4 is the basic drinking ready ratio.

 - Grind the beans coarsely.
-You don’t want to fine a grind because you don’t need it and it will just make it more difficult to keep fine powdery grounds out of your finished product.
+You don’t want a fine grind because it will make it more difficult to keep fine powdery grounds out of your finished product.

 - Add the grounds to a glass jar and fill it with water.